Updated June 2024–Are you dreaming of visiting Ireland? Is the cost of a vacation to the Emerald Isle a mystery to you?

 There are many places where you can buy souvenirs, including the various gift shops around Ireland, the duty-free areas of Dublin and Shannon airports, as well as popular tourist attractions like the Bunratty Folk Park, a short distance from Shannon.

-Expect to pay anywhere from $10 for a beautiful Irish-themed bookmark, $17 for Trinity Knot earrings, and approximately $100 or more for an authentic Aran sweater at the duty-free.
+Expect to pay anywhere from $10-$15 for a beautiful Irish-themed bookmark, $50 for a silver Claddagh ring at Fallers Jewelry store in Galway, and up to $100 or more for an authentic Aran sweater in shops like the Aran Sweater Market, also in Galway, or at the Shannon or Dublin airport duty-free.

 I will say that many of these items are pricey, but totally worth it if you want something that is genuinely Irish.